Jonathan2251/lbd/source/backendstructure.rst

   118-165-78-230:input Jonathan$ /Users/Jonathan/llvm/test/build/
   bin/llc -march=cpu0 -relocation-model=pic -filetype=asm ch3.bc -o
   ch3.cpu0.s
   ...
-Assertion `AsmInfo && "MCAsmInfo not initialized. "
-  ...
+Assertion failed: (MRI && "Unable to create reg info"), function initAsmInfo ...

 With Chapter3_1 implementation, the Chapter2 error message "Could not allocate target machine!" has gone.
-The new error say that we have not Target AsmPrinter.
+The new error say that we have not Target AsmPrinter and asm register info.
 We will add it in next section.

 Chapter3_1 create FeatureCpu032I and FeatureCpu032II for CPU cpu032I and